5668 Assistant Director of Athletics for Business Administration

 Other: The scope of the position requires weekend and evening work and overnight, out of town travel.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Serves in a leadership role as part of the Intercollegiate Athletics’ management team for all matters relating to budgeting and financial management.

-2. Manages and supervises the daily operations of the Intercollegiate Athletics business office and ticket office and ensures that all business and financial guidelines of the department are in full compliance with university, state, and NCAA guidelines.
+2. Manages and supervises the daily operations of the Intercollegiate Athletics business office and ensures that all business and financial guidelines of the department are in full compliance with university, state, and NCAA guidelines.

-5. Assists the Director of Athletics and Associate Athletics Director with preparation of the annual department budget and acts as a primary contact person for budget questions.
+6. Assists the Director of Athletics and Senior Associate Athletics Director with preparation of the annual department budget and acts as a primary contact person for budget questions.

-7. Implements departmental procedures for the purchase of supplies and equipment in accordance with University policy, serves as the liaison with Procurement Services, and coordinates the preparation of purchase vouchers, requisitions, budget transfers, and interdepartmental budget transfers.
+10. Implements departmental procedures for the purchase of supplies and equipment in accordance with University policy and coordinates the preparation of purchase vouchers, requisitions, budget transfers, and interdepartmental budget transfers.

-10. Oversees the training, initial interpretation, and day-to-day implementation of conference and NCAA rules applicable to the Intercollegiate Athletics business office.
+13. Oversees the training, initial interpretation, and day-to-day implementation of University conference and NCAA rules applicable to the Intercollegiate Athletics business office.

-12. Reduces the likelihood for violations of National Collegiate Athletic Association (NCAA) rules and regulations, particularly those regarding student eligibility to participate in intercollegiate athletics, by ensuring that the athletics program is in compliance with NCAA rules and regulations governing eligibility.
+15. Reduces the likelihood for violations of National Collegiate Athletic Association (NCAA) rules and regulations, particularly those regarding student eligibility to participate in intercollegiate athletics, by ensuring that the athletics program is in compliance with NCAA rules and regulations governing extra benefits and financial aid.

 The Associate Director of Athletics for Business Administration is supervised by the Director of Athletics and supervises assigned staff.